botanicals/botanicalsdesign-v2/cms/content/pages/index.md

           We love everything plantscapes.
 We grew up at Sandia Farms, a greenhouse owned by our father in St George, Utah.
 There we developed a love for plants and helping others receive the positive effects of having their space plantscaped.

           In the last few years, we have also expanded our business to own three retail locations where we sell ceramic pottery, metal art, yard decor, and more.

-We have one location in [St George, Utah](/locations/saint-george/),another further north in [Sandy, Utah](/locations/sandy/), and another even further north in [Kaysville, Utah](/locations/kaysville/).
+          Visit our retail locations in [St George, Utah](/locations/saint-george/), and [Sandy, Utah.](/locations/sandy/)
       - type: button
         text: Request a free consultation today
         href: /request-consultation
+        external: true
     rightColumn:
       - type: image
         source: /uploads/botanicals-owners-nicole-braden-hancock-large-2x.jpg